Boris Johnson is a hack: Understanding British PM front-runner

 "Everything I wrote from Brussels I found was sort of chucking these rocks over the garden wall," he told BBC's "Desert Island Discs" in 2005.
 "And I listened to this amazing crash from the greenhouse next door over in England.
 It really gave me this, I suppose, rather weird sense of power."

-Johnson and his spokesman did not respond to The Post's interview requests.
+Johnson and his spokesman did not respond to the Post's interview requests.

-Bill Newton Dunn, a long-serving British member of the European Parliament, said that, in person, Johnson was like a "puppy dog, anxious to please and get on with everybody."
+Bill Newton Dunn, a long-serving British member of the European Parliament, said that, in person, Johnson was like a "puppy dog, anxious to please and get on with everybody".

 But less so in print.